Program Requirements

 Advising

-Students must meet with the graduate adviser at the beginning of each quarter for consultation about their programs and progress toward the degree.
-Students who wish to enroll in Slavic 596 and 597 must obtain prior permission from the instructor with whom they plan to work before the graduate adviser can include the course on the study list.
-Only after the graduate adviser and the student agree on a program of study for the quarter may the student enroll through MyUCLA.
+Students must meet with the Director of Graduate Studies at the beginning of each quarter for consultation about their programs and progress toward the degree.
+Students who wish to enroll in Slavic 596 and 597 must obtain prior permission from the instructor with whom they plan to work before the Director of Graduate Studies can include the course on the study list.

 All graduate students in the department receive a written evaluation of their progress each year.